-Visit Type Total Blood Volume (ml) Purpose Initial HIV testing with confirmation EDTA tube: 1.5-2 ml HIV DNA, HIV RNA Resistance Testing EDTA tube: 2.5-3ml Resistance testing Interim Visit Varies As clinically indicated
+Visit Type Total Blood Volume (ml) Purpose Initial HIV testing with confirmation EDTA tube: 2 ml HIV DNA, HIV RNA Resistance Testing EDTA tube: 3ml Resistance testing Interim Visit Varies As clinically indicated

-^{} Sites are responsible for ensuring that specimen volumes do not exceed what is described in the informed consent process.
+^{} Volumes may vary depending on each site's testing platforms.
+Please confirm with the testing lab to determine minimum volume requirements.
+Sites are responsible for ensuring that specimen volumes do not exceed what is described in the informed consent process.
 The MTN NL may request details of collection containers and volumes for this purpose.